-- Information that comes to the attention of the College (e.g. via mandatory report from an employer) suggesting that a member may be incapacitated is brought to the attention of the Registrar of the College.
-If the Registrar believes the member may be incapacitated, the Registrar must, under section 57 of the Code, make inquiries he or she considers appropriate.
+- Information that comes to the attention of the College (e.g. via mandatory report from an employer) suggesting that a registrant may be incapacitated is brought to the attention of the Registrar of the College.
+If the Registrar believes the registrant may be incapacitated, the Registrar must, under section 57 of the Code, make inquiries he or she considers appropriate.
 The results of these inquiries must be reported to the Health Inquiry Panel of the Inquiries Complaints and Reports Committee (ICRC); or

-- A panel of the ICRC investigating a complaint or considering a report under section 26 of the Code may refer a member to a Health Inquiry Panel under section 58 of the Code for incapacity proceedings
+- A panel of the ICRC investigating a complaint or considering a report under section 26 of the Code may refer a registrant to a Health Inquiry Panel under section 58 of the Code for incapacity proceedings

 Incapacity Proceedings Before the Fitness to Practise Committee

 Following a referral from a Health Inquiry Panel, the Fitness of Practise Committee may hold a hearing to determine whether a registrant is incapacitated, and if so what terms, conditions or limitations should be placed on the registrant’s certificate of registration.

 In many cases, the referral may be resolved in through a written process.
 The registrant would enter into an agreement with the College, stating that they are incapacitated and agreeing to specific terms, conditions, or limitations on their practice (such as abiding by a monitoring contract).

 If a registrant has been referred to the Fitness to Practise Committee regarding a possible incapacity, or if a registrant’s ability to practise has been restricted further to a finding of incapacity, that information is available through the Public Register.